-Having lush, green grass is integral to most people’s garden ideas, but whether you are after how to plant grass seed from scratch, or trying to fill in patchy areas to make a lawn green and thick, you need to time it just right.
+Having lush, green grass is integral to most people’s backyard, but whether you are after how to plant grass seed from scratch, or trying to fill in patches in grass to make a lawn green and thick, you need to time it just right.

 ‘With the rise in prices of grass seed over recent years, it is critical to maximize your success when timing planting,’ says Adam Gore, horticulture agent for Clemson University Cooperative Extension.

 ‘This means it is vitally important to seed a lawn during optimum growing conditions.
 Doing so will reduce the risk of disease development, poor seed germination and seedling failure.’

 When to plant grass seed

 When to sow grass seed depends on several factors: soil temperatures, the expected weather forecast, grass species selection and location.

 Your local climate is a particular factor if you want to minimize the risk of seedling-related diseases.
 Gardeners in the warmer south may find they can plant their seed earlier than those in cooler northern areas.

 However, the type of grass also plays a part.